nevermined-io/sdk-java/README.md

 ## Features

-This library enables to integrate the Ocean Protocol capabilities from JVM clients.
+This library enables to integrate the Nevermind Data Platform based in Ocean Protocol.

 ## Installation

-Typically in Maven you can add squid-java as a dependency:
+Typically in Maven you can add nevermind sdk as a dependency:

 ```xml
 <dependency>